pyericz/redux-lua/README.md

 Checkout [examples](https://github.com/pyericz/redux-lua/tree/master/examples) for more ways to use it.

 ### Debug mode
-`lredux` is on `Debug` mode by default.
+redux-lua is on `Debug` mode by default.
 Messages with errors and warnings will be output when `Debug` mode is on.
 Use following code snippets to turn it off.
 ```lua
 local Env = require 'lredux.env'
 Env.setDebug(false)